The Crown (TV series): Critical response

 John Lithgow won multiple awards for his performance as Winston Churchill.

 The Crown has been praised as a drama, being described by The Telegraph as "TV's best soap opera" and given a five out of five rating.
 However, some reviewers, such as in The Times, raised concerns that some episodes are based on false premises.
 The series has an overall score of 81% on Rotten Tomatoes and 78 on Metacritic.

 The first season has an 88% critical approval rating on the review aggregator Rotten Tomatoes, based on 74 reviews with an average rating of 8.6/10.
 Its critical consensus reads, "Powerful performances and lavish cinematography make The Crown a top-notch production worthy of its grand subject."
 Metacritic gives the season a score of 81 out of 100, based on 29 critics.
 The second and third seasons received similarly positive reviews, while the fourth season was considered by critics to be the best season.
 The response to the fifth season, while still positive, was less favourable; it holds a 71% rating on Rotten Tomatoes from 103 reviews, with an average rating of 6.75/10, and the critical consensus reads, "In its fifth season, it's hard to shake the feeling that this series has lost some of its lusters – but addictive drama and a sterling cast remain The Crowns jewels."
 The season holds a score of 65 out of 100 on Metacritic, based on 37 critics.
-The sixth season has a rating of 54% on Rotten Tomatoes from 85 reviews and an average rating of 6.1/10; the critical consensus reads, "Elizabeth Debicki's haunting portrayal does right by the Princess of Wales, but The Crown's final season often feels like a reign extended past its prime."
+The sixth season has a rating of 54% on Rotten Tomatoes from 85 reviews and an average rating of 6.1/10; the critical consensus reads, "Elizabeth Debicki's haunting portrayal does right by the Princess of Wales, but The Crowns final season often feels like a reign extended past its prime."
 On Metacritic, the season holds a score of 61 out of 100 based on 29 critics.